dotnet/docs-maui/docs/platform-integration/device/geolocation.md

 ---
 title: "Geolocation"
-description: "Learn how to use the .NET MAUI Geolocation class in the Microsoft.Maui.Devices.Sensors namespace.
-This class provides API to retrieve the device's current geolocation coordinates." ms.date: 05/23/2022
+description: "Learn how to use the .NET MAUI IGeolocation interface in the Microsoft.Maui.Devices.Sensors namespace.
+This interface provides API to retrieve the device's current geolocation coordinates." ms.date: 09/02/2022
 no-loc: ["Microsoft.Maui", "Microsoft.Maui.Devices", "Microsoft.Maui.Devices.Sensors"]
 ---

 # Geolocation

-This article describes how you can use the .NET Multi-platform App UI (.NET MAUI) `IGeolocation` class.
-This class provides APIs to retrieve the device's current geolocation coordinates.
-The `IGeolocation` interface is exposed through the `Geolocation.Default` property.
+This article describes how you can use the .NET Multi-platform App UI (.NET MAUI) `IGeolocation` interface.
+This interface provides APIs to retrieve the device's current geolocation coordinates.

-The `Geolocation` and `IGeolocation` types are available in the `Microsoft.Maui.Devices.Sensors` namespace.
+The default implementation of the `IGeolocation` interface is available through the `Geolocation.Default` property.
+Both the `IGeolocation` interface and `Geolocation` class are contained in the `Microsoft.Maui.Devices.Sensors` namespace.

 ## Get started